|

 "Into the sea!"

-Legolas broke through the surface of the water and looked around
+Legolas broke the surface and looked around wildly.

 Where is Eowyn?